Sugar and health – La Boite à Grains

 • Menstrual disorders (including premenstrual syndrome)

-• Hyperactivity and concentration problems
+• Hyperactivity and concentration disorders

 • Mood swings, anxiety and depression